 A payment made outside the regular mortgage payments to lower or pay off the principal amount owed.
 Prepayments reduce the overall total interest paid on the mortgage loan.

-An additional fee charged to you if you pre-pay all or a portion of a closed mortgage before the term ends.
-Some closed mortgages will allow a borrower to put down a little extra amount with their normal monthly payment or a lump-sum every year.
+This is the additional fee charged to you if you pre-pay all or a portion of a closed mortgage before the term ends.
+Some closed mortgages will allow a borrower to put down a little extra amount with their normal monthly payment or a lump sum every year.
 However, if they pay an amount greater than what is allowed in their mortgage contract, or choose to refinance before the term ends, it could incur prepayment charges.

-This is the rate that a lender uses as reference for its variable interest rate loans such as lines of credit and variable rate mortgages.
+This is the rate that a lender uses as a reference for its variable interest rate loans such as lines of credit and variable-rate mortgages.
 The prime rate is often similar across the major banks and closely tracks the overnight rate set by the Bank of Canada.

 Renegotiating the terms and conditions of a mortgage before the term ends.
 This is sometimes done in order to take advantage of lower interest rates.
 A fee may be charged to refinance.